nazimboudeffa/prediction-football-fr-python/README.md

 # Soccer Prediction Project

-This project is designed to predict match odds for Ligue 1 football matches based on historical data from the 2023-2024 season.
+This project is designed to predict match odds for Ligue 1 football matches based on historical data.
 The predictions are generated using a custom algorithm that analyzes team performance statistics.

 ## Project Structure